Answering 24/7 276-623-0808

 • Survivor benefits for a miner’s spouse or dependents.

-Can Black Lung Progress After Leaving the Mines?
+Black Lung Progresses After Leaving the Mines

-Yes.
 One of the most concerning aspects of black lung is that it can continue to worsen long after exposure has ended.
 A 2022 study in American Journal of Industrial Medicine found that nearly one-third of retired miners had worsening lung X-rays years after leaving the mines, and some did not develop PMF until after retirement.

-Why Is Black Lung on the Rise Again?
+Why Black Lung Is on the Rise Again

 Factors contributing to the resurgence include: